Updated: December 20, 2020

 ● You write an abbreviation for a dictated word (for example: “AK” for Alaska)

 U.S. citizenship test – The Civics portion

-For the Civics portion of the test, you will be asked up to 10 questions from the list of 100 Questions and Answers prepared by the USCIS.
-You will have to answer correctly 6 out of the 10 questions.
+If your naturalization filing date is before Dec, 1, 2020, you will be asked up to 10 questions from the list of 100 Questions and Answers prepared by the USCIS, based on the 2008 version of the Civics Test.
+You will have to answer correctly 6 out of the 10 questions in order to pass the 2008 version of the civics test.
 As soon as you answer correctly 6 questions out of the 10, you pass this portion of the citizenship test.

-The questions will be asked exactly as written on the 100 Questions and Answers list but the officer could re-phrase the question to make it easier to understand.
+The questions will be asked exactly as written on the Civics Questions and Answers list but the officer could re-phrase the question to make it easier to understand.

 Answers to some questions might be quite easy to remember, such as:

 What is the capital of the United States?

 What is the name of the President of the United States now?